auth0/auth0-sharepoint/README.md

 - [clientcontext-active-authentication](clientcontext-active-authentication): Active Authentication with Auth0 when talking to SharePoint using the ClientContext (API)
 - [auth0-authentication-provider](auth0-authentication-provider): SharePoint PowerShell Module to connect SharePoint Web Applications with Auth0
-- [auth0-claims-provider](auth0-claims-provider/src): Auth0 Claims Provider for SharePoint 2010 / 2013
+- [auth0-claims-provider](auth0-claims-provider/src): [**DEPRECATED**] Auth0 Claims Provider for SharePoint 2010 / 2013.
+This package is no longer supported nor available for new tenants.

 ## Customizing the Login Page